Chilli Roasted Oca with Hedgerow Pesto – Two Recipes for the Price of One

 Pin the recipe for chilli roasted oca

-As a Froothie Ambassador, I can offer Tin and Thyme readers free P&P on any Froothie appliance.
+I’m a Froothie Ambassador, so can offer Tin and Thyme readers free P&P on any Froothie appliance.
 Add 2483 free ambassador delivery to the comment box when ordering to get free postage and packing.
 Delivery will be credited back onto your card.
 The Optimum G2.3 is currently on offer at £379 and the Optimum HealthyFry is on offer at £149.